BesnikShala/Recipiy-MS3-Project/README.md

     * A search bar on the home page which allows users to search recipes based on keywords within the title or description.
 I have also made ingredients a part of the keywords too if users want to search by ingredient.

+* View Recipe

+    * Users have the option to view recipe cards in the home page which display brief information about the recipe.
+If they want to view the full recipe they can click on the link which takes them to a new page whereby they can view the full recipe details and cooking instructions.

 ## Features Left to Implement

 ## Technologies Used